NikolaBlagojevic/pyrecodes/docs/source/usage/examples/example_2.rst

 .. code-block:: Python

-    import pyrecodes
+    from pyrecodes import main
-    system = pyrecodes.main.run('./path/to/main/file')
+    system = main.run('./path/to/main/file')

-Check out the Example 2 jupyter notebook on how to run the pyrecodes simulation and plot the outputs.
+Check out the Example 2 Jupyter notebook on how to run the pyrecodes simulation and plot the outputs.
+Make sure to download the files required to run the Example 2 from the `Example 2 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%202>`_.

 Outputs
 -------